Game of Thrones season 8 - air date confirmed and everything you need to know

 When is Game of Thrones back on TV?

-CONFIRMED.
-Game of Thrones will return to TV on Sunday 14th April 2019.
+Game of Thrones will return to TV in the US on Sunday 14th April 2019, simulcasting with a UK broadcast in the early hours of Monday 15th April on Sky Atlantic.
+It will then be repeated in the UK on Monday evening.

 Is there a trailer for Game of Thrones season 8 yet?